warrena/BlockEm/final/Blockem/out/production/Blockem/blockem/readme.txt

 Click new game to reset the board and scores to start a new game.

-See in res for example game board.
+See in res for example_game.